 Click Here for tab for Nothing Else Matters by Metallica

-Take It To The Limit by The Eagles
+Take It to the Limit by The Eagles

-Click Here for tab for Take It To The Limit by The Eagles
+Click Here for tab for Take It to the Limit by The Eagles

-You’re probably a bit worn out from all that Metallica, so we’re slowing it down a bit with a classic soft rock song from The Eagle’s fourth album titled ‘One of These Nights’.
-It was their biggest single during the time of its release in 1975 and was able to hit number 12 on the UK charts and No 25 on the Billboard Hot 100.
-Songwriter Randy Meisner wrote the majority of the song but has mentioned that he needed help from the other members in order to finish it which seemed to be a recurring theme in the band’s songwriting process.
+You’re probably a bit worn out from all that Metallica, so we’re slowing it down a bit with a classic soft rock song from The Eagle’s fourth album titled One of These Nights.
+It was their biggest single during the time of its 1975 release, hittingt number 12 on the UK charts and No 25 on the Billboard Hot 100.
+Songwriter Randy Meisner wrote the majority of the song, but said he needed help from the other members in order to finish it.
+This seemed to be a recurring theme in the band’s songwriting process.

 My Favorite Things by Julie Andrews